SyotaHashimoto/ThreeColor/README.md

 ## Installation

+The code requires Coq with SSReflect.
 If you already have OPAM installed:
 ```
 opam install coq-mathcomp-ssreflect
 ```